Cyprus in the Eurovision Song Contest 2003

-The Cypriot entry for the 2003 contest in Riga, Latvia was announced on 11 February 2003, having been selected internally by a three-member committee assembled by the country's public broadcasting service Cyprus Broadcasting Corporation (CyBC).
+CyBC announced its entry for the 2003 contest on 11 February 2003, having been selected internally by a three-member committee.
 To promote the entry, the song was released as a CD single and to radio and television stations within both Cyprus and Greece.
-Internationally, it was also performed in Malta, Latvia, Poland and Spain in the lead up to the contest.
+Internationally, it was also performed in Malta, Latvia, Poland, and Spain in the lead up to the contest.

-Cyprus was drawn to compete ninth in the contest, held on 24 May, 2003.
+Cyprus was drawn to compete ninth in the contest, held on 24 May 2003.
 At the end of the night, the nation placed 20th in the field of 26 entries, receiving 15 points in total from Greece, Israel, and Malta.